gtechsltn/Get-Current-Directory/README.md

 Also points to the executable directory, same as AppContext.BaseDirectory in most cases.

-### ✅ 3.
-Directory.GetCurrentDirectory()
+## ⚠️ 3.
+Directory.GetCurrentDirectory() — Not Recommended
 ```
 string workingDir = Directory.GetCurrentDirectory();
 ```

-Not reliable in services.
+⚠️ Not reliable in services.
 It may return C:\Windows\System32 depending on how the service is launched.

 ### ✅ Recommended Approach for .NET Core / .NET 5+ Windows Services
 ```